• Skip to main content

 ENVS Resources

-My day job is as Professor and Director of the Environmental Studies (ENVS) Program at Lewis & Clark College.
+As Professor of the Environmental Studies (ENVS) Program at Lewis & Clark College, I spend a lot of time teaching, and building learning resources.

-In ENVS, we help students do innovative environmental scholarship, and apply it to the world to make a “different difference.”
+In ENVS, we help undergraduate students do innovative, interdisciplinary environmental scholarship.
+We work together to make a “different difference.”
+Here are some related online resources.

 Go to ENVS Resources Site